-Including the erosion-crop productivity relationship (scenario FB) increased SOC losses by 14 % on average and improved the overall accuracy, albeit slightly, with an RRMSE of 0.27 for FB compared to 0.33 for CTL when all sites are were considered (Table 1).
-The predictive power of the model was highly site-dependent: as opposed to the results for Belgium and the USA, the Greek and Spanish sites did not exhibit a substantial increase in SOC losses (~ 0.5%) when accounting for the erosion link with productivity, relative to the CTL simulations.
-The addition of declining productivity in response to erosion increased the prediction accuracy for the environments where cumulative soil truncation was substantial (e.g. Belgium 1, Portugal, and USA).
+proved the overall accuracy, albeit slightly, with an RRMSE of 0.27 for FB compared to 0.33 for CTL when all sites are were considered (Table 1).
+The predictive power of the model was highly site-dependent: as opposed to the results for Belgium and the USA, the Greek and Spanish sites did not exhibit a substantial increase in SOC losses ( $\sim 0.5 \%$ ) when accounting for the erosion link with productivity, relative to the CTL simulations.
+The addition of declining productivity in response to erosion increased the prediction accuracy for the environments where cumulative soil truncation was substantial (e.g. Belgium 1, Portugal and USA).
 FB was able to reproduce the observed trend in which higher cumulative soil truncation leads to higher SOC losses.
-However, the predictive power decreased for environments with small soil truncation when the erosion-crop productivity link was taken into account (Fig. 4, Table 1).
-Finally, it should be noted that the margins of error of both CTL and

-FB modelled SOC losses are overlapping, except for the USA site.
+However, the predictive power decreased for environments with small soil truncation when the erosion-crop-productivity link was taken into account (Fig. 4, Table 1).
+Finally, it should be noted that the margins of error of both CTL and FB modelled SOC losses are overlapping, except for the USA site.